These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

 Step 6: Take your decorative trim fabric and cut it into strips about double the width you would like on the edge of the pillowcase.
-See the picture at the beginning of the post if you’re not sure what I’m talking about.
+See the picture at the post’s beginning if you’re unsure what I’m talking about.
 I cut mine 3/5 inches wide.
 Fold your fabric over and use a hot iron to press down.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net